-Olivia LaBarre is a Reiki practitioner, content expert, and founder of Reiki Healing Works.
+Olivia LaBarre is a Reiki Master, Animal Communicator, editor, writer, and founder of Reiki Healing Works.
 She left the corporate life and a 15-year career in digital publishing and marketing to fulfill her lifelong dream of helping people.
-Now, through her Reiki practice, she’s grateful to help people gently clear and release what’s been getting in the way of loving themselves.
-And through her in-person writing workshops and digital Wellness Business Writing Academy, she’s honored to help other wellness professionals write copy that feels authentic and builds their business.
+Through her Reiki practice, she’s grateful to help people who aren’t happy with aspects of themselves or their lives find clarity and peace.
+She also helps people better connect and care for their pets with her animal communication and healing services.

-When she’s not in healing sessions or creating new tools to help fellow practitioners, you can find Olivia hanging out in Brooklyn with her two dogs, Lucy and Milo, and singing in The Brooklynite Choir and karaoke nights around the city.
+When she’s not in healing sessions or talking with animals, you can find Olivia hanging out in Brooklyn with her two dogs, Lucy and Milo, and singing in The Brooklynite Choir and karaoke nights around the city.
 Visit Reiki Healing Works to learn more about Olivia and how you can work with her.

 I knew that I was meant to help people ever since I was a little kid.
 When I was 9 years old, that looked like this:

 Later on, helping people looked more like becoming a nurse or doctor — until I got sick while dissecting the uterus of a pregnant cow in biology class and realized I did NOT want to go through medical school.